 However, this issue gets a bit more complicated when discussing the home URL and then the site URL.
 In a WordPress installation is quite a few different folders and files.
 First, you have your common installation folders such as wp-admin and wp-common.
 These are core files required by WordPress to work and usually aren’t altered by the user unless you’re a highly experienced user that knows what you’re doing.
 It’s best not to touch them at all.

 The home address of your WordPress is simply where your WordPress installation is.
 Commonly, it should be installed in the root folder of your domain.
 So if you own the domain http://www.mywordpress.com/, then the WordPress installation should be installed following the slash forward.
 This is where all of your core files such as the index and other PHP files will be installed.
-Most modern hosts today have a one click option via their cPanel or Plesk to install WordPress for you so you don’t have to mess with it.
-However, installing WordPress yourself is relatively easy and is just a matter of having FTP access, database access and a few minutes of time.
+Most modern hosts today have a one-click option via their cPanel or Plesk to install WordPress for you so you don’t have to mess with it.
+However, installing WordPress yourself is relatively easy and is just a matter of having FTP access, database access, and a few minutes of time.

-So, if you’ve created a page called “mybloghere” and set the url to http://www.yourdomain.com/mybloghere, you can set your WordPress to display the posts in that page.
+So, if you’ve created a page called “mybloghere” and set the URL to http://www.yourdomain.com/mybloghere, you can set your WordPress to display the posts in that page.
 WordPress doesn’t create additional files for pages creates which doesn’t change the site URL in any way.
-Instead, WordPress utilizes a database which can be accessed via PhpMyAdmin from your hosting provider.
+Instead, WordPress utilizes a database that can be accessed via PhpMyAdmin from your hosting provider.
 If you don’t have access to PhpMyAdmin and need access to the database for whatever reason, contact your host to ask for access.
 Just be warned, things can easily break if you touch something in the database and you have no idea what you’re doing.

 There are a lot of complicated methods out there for moving your WordPress directory after an install but this almost always involves downloading the database, overwriting it, re-uploading it and then moving all the contents of your website to a new location.
 Instead of doing this, it’s better to pre-plan your site and figure out where you want your blog to be ahead of time, so you don’t have to deal with the hassle of moving a site.

 Where your website is hosted depends on where the index.php file is from your WordPress installation.
-This is main and most vital file of WordPress as it’s the general face of the entire installation.
+This is the main and most vital file of WordPress as it’s the general face of the entire installation.
 Without it, other files can’t be called on including all of your plugins or themes.
 Always make sure to do a proper backup of your WordPress site (both database and site files) before attempting to move files or change the settings of your site.